NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/UsingLargeLanguageAiModelsToInvokeSlicerModulesAndWorkflows/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

 *   Researched several open-source LLM repositories that allow connection to external APIs (Application Programming Interfaces), such as what Slicer has with the web interface
+*   Productive meeting on Tuesday.
+Rudolf Bumm showed how Slicer documentation could be used to fine tune a LLM as a question-answering system (see attached notebook shared on Slicer discourse).
+Justin discussed the work on LLMs for IDC Query.
+We discussed the documentation will be easier in the short term, since changes in the Slicer state (change in the MRML tree after running a model) is hard to represent semantically.
+Theodore demonstrated how the browser extension of GPT4 gives better answers than the base model.

 # Illustrations

 <!-- Add pictures and links to videos that demonstrate what has been accomplished. -->